dan-carroll/dan-carroll-portfolio/index.md

      style="border-radius: 25px; ">

 **I am a full-stack application and web developer.** My personal tagline is "I'd Rather Be Coding".
 I love the freedom, creativity, and instant gratification from developing an idea to crafting a solution to seeing it actually working.

+And software at all levels needs access to data.
+I have created solutions with flat file data to hardware endpoint acquisition to personal databases and enterprise level data systems.
+Data keeps our world operating.

+I am also into hardware.
+From electronics to controllers to networks and robotics.
+Technology in all of it's implementations is my jam.